 The “what if?” doesn’t have to be particularly daring or fantastical.
 “What would it be like if a young governess fell in love with her married employer?” could describe the experiment of Jane Eyre.
 In it, Charlotte Brontë constructed an experiment in experience—an experiment in the human condition, and from the point of view not commonly told up to that point in British literature.
 The experiment’s result is a document of 19th century countryside England, a world fairly foreign to us today but recognizable as a landscape of the human psyche.
 And thanks to Brontë’s experiment, we can visit that world without a time machine or other exotic technology.

 When I say a “controlled experiment,” I mean controlled by the kind of restrictions Brontë imposed on herself throughout the creative process.
 Fiction is a plastic form.
 Brontë could’ve introduced any number of outlandish plot devices or characters.
 Instead, Brontë kept the novel’s details and events near to the world she knew and let the characters push through the complications themselves.
 Jane Eyre‘s ending is not clean and crisp, but it was under Brontë’s control.
-These decisions are is the hand of the author controlling the experiment’s outcome.
+These decisions are guided by the hand of the author, controlling (but perhaps not dictating) the experiment’s outcome.

 For an example of an experiment with a different set of controls, there’s Lewis’ Alice books.
 “What if my little friend Alice was transported to a world of playful illogic and word games?”
 Lewis gave himself the freedom to veer wildly from the known world.
 For one, the Alice in the books isn’t even the real Alice Liddell.
 And if gravity suddenly reversed itself the Alice books, we wouldn’t be surprised at all.
 On the other hand, gravity reversing itself would utterly destroy the experiment called Jane Eyre.
 Alice and Jane Eyre were written in the same time period by authors living a few hundred miles apart, but they ran very different experiments in what it means to be human.